Quantile Q-Learning: Revisiting Offline Extreme Q-Learning with Quantile Regression: Related Works

 Our work builds primarily on the literature of offline reinforcement learning (offline RL), a subfield of reinforcement learning that aims to learn optimal policies from a fixed dataset without any further interaction with the environment.
 A central challenge in offline RL is that many online off-policy methods tend to underperform due to extrapolation error \citep{fujimoto2019off} or distributional shift \citep{levine2020offline}.
 To address these issues, offline RL algorithms often augment standard off-policy methods with a penalty term that measures the divergence between the learned policy and the behavior policy used to collect the data \citep{fujimoto2021minimalist}.
 Existing offline RL approaches vary in how they formulate the problem, including methods that constrain the learned policy to remain close to the behavior policy \citep{zhang2023constrained,fujimoto2021minimalist,li2022data}, approaches that incorporate pessimistic value estimation to avoid overestimation of out-of-distribution actions \citep{an2021uncertainty,yu2021combo,kostrikov2021offline,kumar2020conservative}, and techniques that leverage deep architectures such as large autoregressive models \citep{chen2021decision,janner2021sequence} or generative models \citep{janner2022diffuser,ajay2022conditional,wang2022diffusion,zhang2025energy}.

-In our work, we specifically focus on improving an existing offline RL method, Extreme-$Q$ Learning (XQL) \citep{garg2023extreme}, which is potentially unstable and sensitive to hyperparameters as discussed in the introduction.
+In our work, we specifically focus on improving an existing offline RL method, Extreme $Q$-Learning (XQL) \citep{garg2023extreme}, which is potentially unstable and sensitive to hyperparameters as discussed in the introduction.
+Implicit value regularization (IVR) was later proposed as a new paradigm that reinterprets XQL through an in sample value regularization perspective and derives Exponential $Q$-Learning (EQL) as an equivalent formulation \citep{xu2023implicitvr}.
+However, the authors also note that EQL introduces exponential terms in the value updates, which can lead to highly unstable gradients and pronounced sensitivity to hyperparameter choices in practice \citep{xu2023implicitvr}.
 Prior work \citep{omura2024mxql} proposed a method to stabilize XQL by applying a Maclaurin expansion to the original objective function.
+However, this MXQL variant still relies on a manually tuned temperature parameter $\beta$ and therefore does not address the fundamental challenge of selecting $\beta$ in a robust and data driven manner.